thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/setup.md

 ```

 !!!
 Note
-    For other toolchians, please consult the reference manual on how to generate DWARF Version 5 formatted ELF files.
+    For other toolchains, please consult the reference manual on how to generate DWARF Version 5 formatted ELF files.

 - In addition to generating an ELF file, you also need to create a [HEX](https://developer.arm.com/documentation/ka003292/latest/)
   file that will be used to flash the firmware image.
 Add the following to any of your `*.cproject.yml` files (at the end of